rcolyer/runvenv/README.md

 ## Installing

-Copy the produced runvenv executable to `/usr/bin/runvenv`
+Copy the produced runvenv executable to `/usr/bin` on Linux or `/usr/local/bin` on MacOS

 # License